 remember if you saw her bathroom?” asked Nick.
 “Let me see the key,” said Stuart.

 Dialogue is a chance for the character to speak in his own voice.
 But real dialogue is not exclusively something that’s said out loud.
 The speaker is also carrying on an internal conversation at the same time.
-In middle grade and young adult novels, this inner dialogue of the main (viewpoint) character can also be shown to the reader.
+In book genres such as middle grade and young adult novels, this inner dialogue of the main (viewpoint) character can also be shown to the reader.
 It’s the author’s perfect chance to allow the character to divulge deeper elements of her personality without stopping the forward movement of the plot.

 Rachel Vail’s The Friendship Ring series offers terrific examples of seventh grade dialogue.
 In this excerpt from Zoe, the first book in the series, Zoe and a classmate are talking about best friends: